 Our Supply Chains

-Our supply chains include the sourcing of finished goods and their component parts, some of the key categories of goods we purchase and sell include sauces, ready meals and coffee.
+Our supply chains include the sourcing of finished goods and their component parts, some of the key categories of goods we purchase and sell include sauces and coffee.
 Our goods are purchased from various countries but we mainly trade with suppliers in the UK, the Netherlands and South Africa.

 Our Policies On Slavery and Human Trafficking

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 Our Anti-Slavery and Human Trafficking Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

 We regularly review our Anti-Slavery and Human Trafficking Policy to ensure that it is fit for purpose.

 As part of our initiative to identify and mitigate risk we have taken the following measures and have systems in place to:

 - Identify and assess potential risk areas in our supply chains (including a robust due diligence process when procuring new suppliers).
 Our Supplier Selection process ensures that all new suppliers are rigorously vetted.

 - Mitigate the risk of slavery and human trafficking occurring in our supply chains, to support this we have carried out a Risk Assessment of our key suppliers and found that there were no major areas of concern.
 We will continue to review and update our Risk Assessment as required.